dahlia/seonbi/README.md

 Installation
 ------------

-Seonbi provides the official executable binaries for Linux (x86_64), macOS, and Windows (64-bit).
+Seonbi provides official executable binaries for Linux (x86_64), macOS, and Windows (64-bit).
 You can download them from the [releases] page.

 It is also distributed as a [Docker image][dockerhub]: